systemd/mkosi/README.md

 Please note, that the python module exists solely for the usage of the mkosi binary and is not to be considered a public API.

+## kernel-install plugin

+mkosi can also be used as a kernel-install plugin to build initrds.
+To enable this feature, install `kernel-install/50-mkosi-initrd.install` into `/usr/lib/kernel/install.d` and install `mkosi-initrd/mkosi.conf` into `/usr/lib/mkosi-initrd`.
+Extra distro configuration for the initrd can be configured using drop-ins in `/usr/lib/mkosi-initrd`.
+Users can add their custom configuration in `/etc/mkosi-initrd`.

+Once installed, the mkosi plugin can be enabled by writing `initrd_generator=mkosi-initrd` to `/usr/lib/kernel/install.conf` or to `/etc/kernel/install.conf`.

 # Hacking on mkosi

 To hack on mkosi itself you will also need